Clay-Ferguson/coral/README.md

 1. Open your Coral config file by right-clicking and selecting **Open Coral Configs**
 2. Define scripts under the `scripts` key in the YAML
-3. Each script gets its own menu item, appearing right after "Open in VSCode"
+3. Each script gets its own menu item on the context menu
 4. When you click a script menu item, it runs with `$OPEN_FOLDER` replaced by the selected folder path

 ### YAML Format